Depression is a comorbid, disabling syndrome that affects up to approximately 25% of cancer patients.[

 Suicide assessment occurs frequently along the cancer continuum.
 Components of suicide assessment include the following:[

 Hopelessness is a powerful predictor of suicidal ideation and completed suicides in the general population and in cancer patients.[

 However, these tools are not validated for cancer patients.[

 Other complicating factors in suicide assessment include the demoralization syndrome and desire for hastened death.[

-The relationships between suicidal ideation and the desire for hastened death, requests for physician-assisted suicide (refer to the Requests for Hastened Death section in the PDQ summary on Last Days of Life for more information), and/or euthanasia are complex and poorly understood.[
+The relationships between suicidal ideation and the desire for hastened death, requests for physician-assisted suicide and/or euthanasia are complex and poorly understood.[

-Patients who are found to be suicidal require careful further assessment (refer to Table 4).
+Patients who are found to be suicidal require careful further assessment (see Table 4).
 The risk of suicide increases if the patient reports ideation (i.e., thoughts of suicide) plus a plan (i.e., description of the means).
 Risk continues to increase to the extent that the plan is lethal.[

 Factors to consider in assessing lethality include:

 For the cancer patient reporting suicidal ideation, it is essential to determine whether the underlying cause is the following:[